Fragtality/Fenix2GSX/README.md

 - Make sure you do not have a customized Aircraft Config (GSX In-Game Menu -> Customize Aircraft -> should show only "Internal GSX Database").
 If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
 - If using any Automation Option from Fenix2GSX, make sure **"Assistance services Auto Mode"** is disabled in the GSX Settings (GSX In-Game Menu -> GSX Settings -> Simulation)
 - If you have troubles with Refueling, try if disabling "Always refuel progressively" and "Detect custom aircraft system refueling" in the GSX Settings helps.
 (Though it should work with these Settings)
+- Please ensure you have entered your **SimBrief Username** and have **Ignore Time** checked.
+If you still should have Issues with Boarding (e.g. only 10 Pax boarded), please disable *Estimate passengers number*
+- The Checkbox for **Automated staircases** should be fully checked (=fully automated)
 - The De-/Boarding Speed of Passengers is dependant on the Passenger Density Setting (GSX In-Game Menu -> GSX Settings -> Timings).
 Higher Density => faster Boarding. *BUT*: The Setting **Extreme** is too extreme!
 Boarding does not work with this Setting.
 - Ensure the other two Settings under Timings are on their Default (15s, 1x).

 <br/><br/>

 ## General Service Flow
-There might be Issues when used together with FS2Crew! (that is "FS2Crew: Fenix A320 Edition", the RAAS Tool is fine!)
+There might be Issues when used together with FS2Crew - please uncheck "Fuel Truck" in the Settings! (that is "FS2Crew: Fenix A320 Edition", the RAAS Tool is fine!)<br/>
+There also Issues reported when used together with Self-Loading Cargo.

 1) Create your SB Flightplan and start MSFS as you normally would.
 Depending on your Configuration, start the Tool before MSFS or when MSFS is in the Main Menu.
 2) When your Session is loaded (Ready to Fly was pressed), wait for the Repositioning and Jetway/Stair Call to happen (if configured).